aridjayarecipes/cutesrecipes.web.app/content/post/2111-recipe-of-perfect-delicious-dory-fillets-with-creamy-mashed-potato-and-garlic-and-herb-turkish-bread.md

 - "place tray into oven"
 - "put timer on for 14 minutes"
 - "while fish is cooking place potato into microwave safe bowl"
-- "place bowl into microwave, don&#39;t turn on yet"
+- "place bowl into microwave, don't turn on yet"
 - "when fish is halfway cooked turn microwave onto high for 5 minutes"
 - "turn fish then start preparing your Turkish bread"
 - "put Turkish bread into oven for the remaining 6 minutes on the timer"